51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 Java Only:

-Lookup: The Java reference implementation allows interpolation of values (environment variables etc.) in pipeline options files.
+Lookup: The Java reference implementation allows interpolation of values (environment variables etc.) in Pipeline options files.
 Test for correct operation of the various items that can be interpolated.

 ### Engines

 Pipeline Overhead:

-Create a test pipeline and check that the processing costs is within reasonable bound for the cases:
+Create a test Pipeline and check that the processing costs is within reasonable bound for the cases:
-- repeated execution of pipeline
+- repeated execution of Pipeline
-- repeated execution of pipeline with caching enabled on engine
+- repeated execution of Pipeline with caching enabled on Engine
-- repeated execution of pipeline with parallel flowdata
+- repeated execution of Pipeline with parallel Flow Data

 AspectEngine:
-- check aspect engine uses cache correctly
+- check Aspect Engine uses cache correctly
 - if lazy loading is implemented, check that it fires only at the right time and only once